LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 1. From the Dataset panel on the left, select attributes and metrics, and drag them onto the ‘editor’ panel.
 2. Attributes can be added to:

-   1. ‘Rows’ - the attribute’s values will be displayed on the rows of the grid.
+   a.
+‘Rows’ - the attribute’s values will be displayed on the rows of the grid.

-   2. ‘Columns’- the attribute’s values will be displayed on the columns of the grid.
+   b.
+‘Columns’- the attribute’s values will be displayed on the columns of the grid.
 3. Metrics can only be added to the ‘metrics’ to show data.

 **How-to video:** [**Creating attributes**](https://bcove.video/2wFwMMr)